njemanuel01/06-23-Finance-Manager/README.markdown

 ##### "Should" Cases

-    -Be able to create and access user accounts -enter/edit/delete/see transactions
+    -Be able to create and access user accounts -Accounts should be able to be associated with multiple users -enter/edit/delete/see transactions
     -see total balances
     -see transactions/totals by category